spryker/spryker-docs/docs/scu/dev/actions-after-upgrade.md

 ## Double-check translations

 Updates can introduce new flash messages, titles, or labels.
 If tests reveal non-translated items in the form of pure glossary keys instead of text, add translations for all the needed languages.
-In case you want to see default translations (EN and DE) for your new glossary, you can find them in a public demo shop, e.g. in [Glossary for B2B shop](https://github.com/spryker-shop/b2b-demo-shop/blob/master/data/import/common/common/glossary.csv)
+Default glossary translations can be found in a public Demo Shop—for example, [B2B Demo Shop glossary](https://github.com/spryker-shop/b2b-demo-shop/blob/master/data/import/common/common/glossary.csv).